Blogging about one of the most delightful lunch experiences I’ve had in the city.

 The Quarter has many options in their small plate menu, for vegetarians & meat eaters & pescatarians too!
 We opted for two veg & two seafood dishes.

 We tried the Sabudana Bombas, (literally Sabudana bombs, a spanish inspired dish with a desi twist) which was stuffed with raw banana, on a tomato based gravy on the recommendation of our server.
-I quite enjoyed it, even though sabudana isn’t my favorite.
 This was definitely quite unique & I did enjoy it.

 Even though The Quarter has some very tempting red meat options, for our second round of quarter plates, we opted for seafood.

 We got some seared tiger prawns with basil pesto and chaat masala, and salmon on ricotta gnocchi with herb butter.